kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	Encouraging her to be prudent about doing the bidding of others While otherwise musing about whores and mothers

-	A few hours later we found the rebels again
+	A few hours later we came across the rebels again
 	And returned to them their captured men
 	With gold, cloaks, a writ, and a lute as our pay
 	I apologized to Rem before we pulled away

 	He informed me of